Welcome! We’re so glad you’re here.

 How do I join this church?

 We offer several opportunities for “Discovery” each year.
 That is our short course on core Bible teachings to help you grow toward unity of faith with Christ Alone.
 If you are not already a member of a WELS or ELS church, we welcome your participation.
-Please ask one of the pastors about it.
+Please ask one of the pastors about it or sign up today.

 If you’re interested, you can learn more about our connection with the WELS here.